 Losartan vs Valsartan Recall

 Following the initial July recall, many patients taking contaminated lots of valsartan were prescribed losartan as a replacement.
-However, several lots of generic losartan joined the recall list in November 2018.
+However, several lots of generic losartan were recalled in November 2018.
 The sheer number of ARB recalls in the past year has led to a shortage of safe alternatives for patients diagnosed with hypertension.
 In order to avoid a larger shortage, the FDA lowered their acceptable limits for several of the contaminants.
 FDA officials maintain that the higher level of allowed carcinogens will not substantially impact the overall safety of these drugs.

 Valsartan and Losartan Litigation